An OB/GYN explains reasons for blood in cervical mucus after menstruation is over.

 So to see blood in there, when your period has ended, can be unsettling – unless you know what’s really going on.

-For this article I asked questions to Dr. Christine E. O’Connor, MD, an OB/GYN with the Weinberg Center for Women’s Health and Medicine at Mercy, Baltimore, Maryland.
+For this article questions were addressed by Dr. Christine E. O’Connor, MD, an OB/GYN with the Weinberg Center for Women’s Health and Medicine at Mercy, Baltimore, Maryland.

 This is called mid-cycle spotting, and women who are trying to get pregnant, who have studied up on the subject, welcome this fertility sign.